-1 Function keys Multipurpose keys controlled by the operating sys Control keys Move the cursor on the control functions.
-The number Similar to those of a standard typewriter.
-Their function is controlled by the software Move the cursor on the screen and do programmed control functions.
+1 Function keys Multipurpose keys controlled by the operating system 2 Typewriter keys Similar to those of a standard typewriter.
+Their function is controlled by the software 3 Control keys Move the cursor on the screen and do programmed control functions.
 The movement and functions depend upon the used application 4 Numeric keypad A keypad arranged like a calculator to help when typing numbers